NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/jupyterlab/index.md

 &nbsp;

-JupyterLab is an awesome way of combining text and code in the same framework.
+JupyterLab runs in your internet browser.
+It is an awesome way of combining text and code in the same framework.
 This is a short guide on how to use JupyterLab.
 If you haven't seen JupyterLab before it looks like this:

 <img src="https://github.com/NumEconCopenhagen/NumEconCopenhagen.netlify.com-v2/raw/master/content/guides/jupyterlab/jupyterlab.gif" alt="jupyterlab" width="80%"/><br /><br />